-To the Company's knowledge, based solely upon review of the copies of such reports furnished to the Company during the fiscal year ended December 31, 2014, all directors, officers, and beneficial holders of more than 10% of any class of equity securities of the Company complied with all filing requirements.
+To the Company's knowledge, based solely upon review of the copies of such reports furnished to the Company during the fiscal year ended December 31, 2015, all directors, officers, and beneficial holders of more than 10% of any class of equity securities of the Company complied with all filing requirements, except it was determined that the Company failed to timely report via Form 4 the annual equity grant to each of Messrs.
+Lane, George, Mylett, McKenna and Ms. Shaeff by four business days, and a sale of 2,500 shares by Mr. Krusi pursuant to a Rule 10b5-1 plan by three business days.